jfi/jamesinman.co.uk/neurodiversity-coaching-and-technology-mentoring/index.md

     </div>
     <div>
       <h3 class="text-lg font-semibold font-body mb-2">I've got more questions</h3>
       <p class="text-lg text-secondaryText font-body leading-relaxed">That's completely understandable - embarking on a new mentoring/coaching programme, especially for the first time, can be scary!
-Feel free to <a href="mailto:james@jamesinman.co.uk" class="font-bold hover:opacity-70 underline">email me</a> or <a href="https://tidycal.com/jamesinman/20-minute-introduction-call" class="font-bold hover:opacity-70 underline">book in a free 20-minute intro call</a> to discuss further.</p>
+Feel free to <a href="mailto:james@wilderotter.co.uk" class="font-bold hover:opacity-70 underline">email me</a> or <a href="https://tidycal.com/jamesinman/20-minute-introduction-call" class="font-bold hover:opacity-70 underline">book in a free 20-minute intro call</a> to discuss further.</p>
     </div>
   </div>
 </section>